 Sure, There's A Health Care Deal.
 That Doesn't Mean It Can Pass

-A bipartisan coalition of 24 senators—12 Republicans and 12 Democrats—have signed on to health care legislation to prop up the individual insurance market and keep premiums down.
+A bipartisan coalition of 24 senators — 12 Republicans and 12 Democrats — has signed on to health care legislation to prop up the individual insurance market and keep premiums down.
+With the expected support of all Senate Democrats, it could have the votes to pass the chamber.
+But questions remain over when it might actually get a vote, as well as whether President Trump and House Republicans would bring the bill over the finish line.

 "This is a first step: Improve it, and pass it sooner rather than later.
 Our purpose is to stabilize and then lower the cost of premiums in the individual insurance market for the year 2018 and 2019," said Sen. Lamar Alexander, R-Tenn., on the Senate floor.
 Alexander and Sen. Patty Murray, D-Wash., crafted the compromise bill.